The-101-project/Lock_In_Amplifier_Review/readme.md

    * Evaluate/Use open source LIA firmware
    * Scientific community and publications
    * Python control via a host
-   * A variaty of Python libraries
+   * A variety of Python libraries
    * Instrument type interfaces PyVISA and more
    * *The effort to create a LIA instrument, is focused to PC Software engineering*
  * ...